JustinLove/ohol-map/notes.md

 - biome graphics

-- default map?
-  - old map with notice?
-  - notice to change to old map?
 - legend for lineage color
+- search/lineage reslts in data layer for coloring etc.
 - more accurate biome age times
-- search/lineage reslts in data layer for coloring etc.
 - bookmarking layers
 - in-app help
 - show data for other servers